JapneetSinghh/Git-Essentials-/Github_Udemy.md

-# Git Log Command Guide
+# Ch 4: Git Log Command Guide

 ## Overview
 The `git log` command is used to display the commit history of a Git repository.
 It shows the logs of all commits in the current branch, starting from the most recent commit.